← Back to Blogs

 Part 04

-Whether you lead a listed company, an unlisted private firm, or a business that works with government entities, this development has practical implications.
+Whether you are a listed company preparing to make value chain disclosures, or an unlisted supplier now entering the ESG reporting orbit, this development has immediate practical implications.
 Organisations should be paying attention to the following:

 05